Elazar Stern: Other activities

+On 14 October 2005, Stern and his family were assaulted in Jerusalem while praying at the Western Wall in protest of his role in expelling Jews from the Gaza Strip during the disengagement plan.

-In 2009, Elazar was released from the IDF and published a book that was later translated into English as Struggling over Israel’s Soul: An IDF General Speaks of His Controversial Moral Decisions.
+In 2009, Stern published a book later translated into English as Struggling over Israel’s Soul: An IDF General Speaks of His Controversial Moral Decisions.
 From 2010 until his entry into the Knesset in 2012, Stern served as the volunteer chairman of the Foundation for the Benefit of Holocaust Victims in Israel, chaired the Ethiopian National Project from 2012, and was a member of the board of directors of the Habima Theatre.